pambrose/battlesnake-examples/README.md

 3) Open the Heroku app in a browser with: `heroku open` or visit [http://APP_NAME.herokuapp.com](http://APP_NAME.herokuapp.com).

-4) Use the Heroku URL address as the snake URL.
+4) Use the Heroku URL address as your snake URL.
 You can also visit the **/info** endpoint for more information.

 5) View the server logs with: `heroku logs --tail`